Multi-Party Protocols, Information Complexity and Privacy: Introduction

 Another important question in communication complexity is the relation between the information complexity of a function and its communication complexity.
-One would like to know if is it possible to compute a function by sending a number of bits which is not (too much) more than the information the protocol actually has to reveal.
+One would like to know if it is possible to compute a function by sending a number of bits which is not (too much) more than the information the protocol actually has to reveal.
 Put differently, is it always possible to {\em compress} the communication cost of a protocol to its information cost?
-For the two-party case it is known that perfect compression is not possible~\cite{GKR3,GKR2}.
+For the two-party case it is known that perfect compression is not possible for single shot protocols~\cite{GKR3,GKR2} (unless they are restricted to a constant number of rounds~\cite{JRS}).
 Still, several interesting compression results are known.
-The equality between information cost and amortized communication cost is shown in \cite{BR,Bra}, and other compression techniques are given in \cite{BBCR,BMY,BBKLS,Pan}.
+The equality between information cost and \emph{amortized} communication cost is shown in \cite{BR,Bra}, and other compression techniques are given in \cite{BBCR,BMY,BBKLS,Pan}.
 It remains open if one can compress interactive communication up to some small loss (for example logarithmic in the size of the input).
+The specific case of compression under product distributions was studied in \cite{Kol,She}, leading to a compression to $\calO(I~\text{polylog($I$)})$.

 When trying to study the {\em multi-party} (i.e., where at least $3$ players are involved) communication settings using similar information-theoretic methods, such as IC, one encounters a serious problem.
 The celebrated results on information-theoretic private computation~\cite{BGW,CCD} state that if the number of players is at least $3$, then {\em any function} can be computed by a randomized protocol such that {\em no information} about the inputs is revealed to the other players (other than what is implied by the value of the function and their own input).
 Thus, in the multi-party case, the $\IC$ of any function $f$ is $0$ (or only the entropy of $f$, depending on the definition of $\IC$), and cannot serve to study multi-party protocols.